dhurlburtusa/shortcuts/auth0/auth0_account-notes.md

 A rule is arbitrary JavaScript code that can be used to extend Auth0's default behavior when authenticating a user.

 - Initially, no rules are available.

+### Hooks

+Hooks allow you to customize the behavior of Auth0 with Node.js code that is executed in selected extension points.